ahoydave/daveland/README.md

 - Have text fade over time
 - Each player has their own text
 - Animate remote players
-- Set names in a better way
+- Set names in a better way - maybe on startup
+- Better sized window
-- Have some way of showing whether a person has disconnected
+- Have some way of showing whether a person has disconnected - fade away or something
-- Be able to get the history from the server
+- Be able to get the history from the server - for when you reconnect
 - Find out why so resource intensive - too many update sends?

 # Credits